-445 But I would not have you to be ignorant, brethren, concerning them which are asleep, that ye sorrow not, even as others which have no hope.
+451 But I would not have you to be ignorant, brethren, concerning them which are asleep, that ye sorrow not, even as others which have no hope.
 For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him.
 For this we say unto you by the word of the Lord, that we which are alive and remain unto the coming of the Lord shall not prevent them which are asleep.
-For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord. - 1 Thessalonians 4:13-17 not yet, since the devil and his angels haven't been cast out of heaven yet,448 for one thing, although it will be pretty great for the body of Christ when we have our new bodies that can enjoy it out there with our Lord as we fulfill our impending ministry to the spiritual beings residing there.
-This means, by the way, that Christians who like to claim that God can't allow sin into heaven (which is not an assertion I've ever seen made in Scripture) seem to have forgotten that, if Satan needs to be cast out of heaven, it means sin has already been in heaven, as is also confirmed by the fact that the book of Job says he was there too.449 Similarly, the claim they often make that sin can't exist in heaven because God can't look upon sin is also an unscriptural one, since the words "to behold" in Habakkuk 1:13, which they like to quote to try to prove this assertion (and which actually says, "Thou art of purer eyes than to behold evil"450), are simply an expression that means "to give attention to" or "to look upon approvingly" (which is what the Hebrew word קאָה"raw-aw'" that "behold" in this verse is translated from means).
-Satan's presence in heaven, not to mention God's omnipresence and the fact that "The eyes of the Lord are in every place, beholding the evil and the good," as Proverbs 15:3 tells us (with "beholding" in this verse translated from the Hebrew word צָּפֶה/"tsaw-faw'," literally meaning "observing"), would make this a very problematic (not to mention contradictory) verse as well, if most Christians were correct about what that verse in Habakkuk meant (although I should probably point out that this is obviously referring to the sort of evil that falls under the category of moral evil rather than morally-neutral evil, since few people remember that not all evil is
+For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord. - 1 Thessalonians 4:13-17

+452 Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; neither doth corruption inherit incorruption. - 1 Corinthians 15:50 one thing, although it will be pretty great for the body of Christ when we have our new bodies that can enjoy it out there with our Lord as we fulfill our impending ministry to the spiritual beings residing there.
+This means, by the way, that Christians who like to claim that God can't allow sin into heaven (which is not an assertion I've ever seen made in Scripture) seem to have forgotten that, if Satan needs to be cast out of heaven, it means sin has already been in heaven, as is also confirmed by the fact that the book of Job says he was there too.
+455 Similarly, the claim they often make that sin can't exist in heaven because God can't look upon sin is also an unscriptural one, since the words "to behold" in Habakkuk 1:13, which they like to quote to try to prove this assertion (and which actually says, "Thou art of purer eyes than to behold evil"456), are simply an expression that means "to give attention to" or "to look upon approvingly" (which is what the Hebrew word קאָה/"raw-aw'" that "behold" in this verse is translated from means).
+Satan's presence in heaven, not to mention God's omnipresence and the fact that "The eyes of the Lord are in every place, beholding the evil and the good," as Proverbs 15:3 tells us (with "beholding" in this verse translated from the Hebrew word צַּפָה/"tsaw-faw'," literally meaning "observing"), would make this a very problematic (not to mention contradictory) verse as well, if most Christians were correct about what that verse in Habakkuk meant (although I should probably point out that this is obviously referring to the sort of evil that falls under the category of moral evil rather than morally-neutral evil, since few people remember that not all evil is sinful, as I mentioned earlier - the word "evil" just means "harmful," "calamitous," or "destructive," and not all actions that cause destruction or damage are inherently sinful, since otherwise it would mean that it was immoral to ever break anything, and that even popping a balloon for fun would